virtualnitish/leetcode/foundation/matrix.md

 # Matrix

-Find number of different paths between (0,0) and (n-1, m-1) in a given matrix.

 ## DFS

-Recursive Algorithm Backtracking is involved.
+*Recursive Algorithm Backtracking is involved.*

+DFS code to count all distinct paths from start to destination.

 ```python
 def dfs(grid, r, c, visit):